Overview: Query Builder for HubSpot Marketing (Landing Pages)

 How to access the Query Builder for HubSpot Marketing (Landing Pages)

-Navigate to Data Manager > Query Builder to access the Query Builder for HubSpot Marketing.
+Navigate to Metrics > Query Builder to access the Query Builder for HubSpot Marketing.
 Click the green + Create Custom Metric button and select your connected HubSpot Marketing Account from the Data Source drop-down list.
 Select the Landing Page button.

 Pro Tip: Add the word "by" in between the Metric and Dimension in order to determine an appropriate Custom Metric Name.
 From the Metric and Dimension examples outlined above, we could create the Custom Metrics "Pageviews by Landing Page," "Avg Time on Page by Landing Page," or "CTA Clicks by Landing Page."